yusufborham/Signals-Project/ReadMe.md

 ## Files Included
 - MATLAB App Designer file (.mlapp) for the GUI application.
 - Documentation explaining usage and features.
+- link for a video for the GUI [Watch a video for the app]([https://www.mathworks.com/help/matlab/](https://drive.google.com/file/d/1fGWomMRnkxSqYRjvCIT2P7TEJhEiSj1y/view?usp=sharing))

 ## Applications
 This project is a practical tool for signal processing tasks and serves as a learning resource for students and professionals in the field.